PB-1 Piping Profile

 As shown in the graphs above and for the purposes of comparison, PE-RT may be considered the benchmark at 100%.
 When comparing the inside cross-section area of a 50mm ø pipe (left graph) PB-1 clearly outperforms PE-RT with an additional 27% of volume.
 Also, in comparing the amount of material per meter for a 50mm ø pipe rated for 8 bar (right graph), PB-1 pipe uses 29% less material than PE-RT.

 Once again for the purposes of comparison, PE-RT may be considered the benchmark at 100%.
-Per the above graph (right), using the same operating water pressure, a 50mm outside diameter pipe (8 bar) made from PB-1 delivers a substantially higher flow rate of +35% when compared to the identically rated PE-RT pipe of the same outside diameter.
+Per the above graph (left), using the same operating water pressure, a 50mm outside diameter pipe (8 bar) made from PB-1 delivers a substantially higher flow rate of +35% when compared to the identically rated PE-RT pipe of the same outside diameter.

 Example 2: Large pipe – 160mm diameter @ 10 bar